 Concurrent: Molina must make a decision and notify Member/Member's Representative and Provider by phone and writing within one (1) business day of receipt of necessary information [this requirement may be satisfied by notice to the Provider, by telephone and in writing, within one (1) business day of necessary information].
-For Medicaid/FHP, Molina must make a decision as fast as the Member's condition requires and within one (1) business day of receipt of necessary information, but no more than seventy-two (72) hours of an expedited authorization request or, two (2) in all other cases, within one (1) business days of receipt of necessary information (14) days of the request.
-(Note: this requirement may be satisfied by notice to the Provider, by telephone and in writing, within one (1) business day of receipt of necessary information in writing, within one (1) business day of receipt of necessary information but no more than fourteen (14) days of the request.
+For Medicaid/FHP, Molina must make a decision as fast as the Member's condition requires and within one (1) business day of receipt of necessary information, but no more than seventy-two (72) hours of an expedited authorization request or, two (2) in all other cases, within one (1) business days of receipt of necessary information but no more than fourteen (14) days of the request.
 (Note: this requirement may be satisfied by notice to the Provider, by telephone and in writing, within one (1) business day of receipt of necessary information)